crypto-code/M2UGen-Demo/README.md

-# M2UGen-Demo
+# MU-LLaMA-Demo
-This is the demo page for the M2UGen model
+This is the demo page for the MU-LLaMA model